rdunker/MusicNotation/packages/MusicNotation-Core.package/MNMusicObjectWithChildren.class/README.md

 I am a subclass of MNMusicObjectWithSiblings that can have children.
-An example would be the measure, that can have siblings and also contains notes.
+An example would be the measure, which can have siblings and also contain notes.

 Instance Variables
 	children:		MNChildCollection of MNMusicObjects